 Interference Suppression Devices.
 There are five basic components

-properties.
-For noise suppression work, they are commonly referred to as either bypass
+electrical properties.
+For noise suppression work, they are commonly referred to

-bypass capacitor serves as the ground terminal, and is secured to the equipment
+of the bypass capacitor serves as the ground terminal, and is secured to the equipment

 by means of a wrap-around bracket.
-The live terminal is usually a single wire lead that is connected
+The live terminal is usually a single wire lead

 Because some RC filter networks look like ordinary bypass capacitors,

-types of networks are used and are housed in containers about as large as voltage regulators.
+types of networks are used and are housed in containers about as large as voltage

-it may be more expensive to put everything under cover, there is less chance
+While it may be more expensive to put everything under cover, there is less chance

 Partial List of Manufacturers

-radio noise suppression components and kits.
-Additional information can generally be
+suitable radio noise suppression components and kits.
+Additional information can

 - Aerovox Corp., Distributor Div., 740 Belleville Ave., New Bedford, Mass.